Sewing Our Stories:

 - Document local folkways and culture by requiring that submissions be accompanied with information about the square and the decision-making process as documented through written, oral, photographic, or video formats.

-- Produce up to six quilts inspired by the following folk and traditional arts: foodways, occupational folklore, storytelling (folk tales and ghost stories), traditional music, crafts (pottery, brooms, etc.), and annual festivals or cultural events.
+- Produce up to six quilts inspired by the following folk and traditional arts: foodways, occupational folklore, storytelling (folk tales, folk heroes, ghost stories), music, sporting (outdoor, race car, football, etc.), and annual festivals or cultural events.

-AVAILABLE in March, 2017: Instruction booklet with rules and regulations, submission process in order to participate, and deadlines.
+AVAILABLE February 28, 2018: Instruction booklet with rules and regulations, submission process in order to participate, and deadlines.

 - Build a sense of community among all residents of Alabama.